Allied prisoners of war of Japan: Background

 Japanese treatment of POWs in World War II was significantly less humane than their treatment of Russian prisoners it held during the Russo-Japanese War and German prisoners it held during World War I (when it was a member of the Allies/Entente).
-This has been explained with the changing mindset of the Japanese during that timeframe; in the early 20th century, Japan was more friendly towards the Western culture, and strived to respect Western norms to appear "civilized".
+This has been explained with the changing mindset of the Japanese during that timeframe; in the early 20th century, Japan was more friendly towards Western culture, and strived to respect Western norms to appear "civilized".
 By the 1930s Japanese nationalism turned the country much more xenophobic; the Western origin of the laws such as the stipulation of the Geneva Convention made them unpopular (after the war, many Japanese accused of crimes against POWs, including mid-ranking soldiers, claimed they had never even heard of the convention), the interpretation of Bushido became much more harsh, and the concept of surrender became much more dishonorable (the Senjinkun military code drafted in 1940 and instituted the next year specifically forbade retreat or surrender).
-As a result, Japanese saw those who surrendered to them as unworthy of protection; it also reduced the likelihood of its own troops surrendering.
+As a result, Japanese saw those who surrendered to them as unworthy of protection; it also reduced the likelihood of their own troops surrendering.